A high-order wideband direct solver for electromagnetic scattering from bodies of revolution: Generalized Debye sources

-In the case of the perfect electric conductor, using these representations immediately yields the Electric Field Integral Equation (EFIE), Magnetic Field Integral Equation (MFIE), and by taking linear combinations of these, the Combined Field Integral Equation (CFIE)~\cite{colton_kress}.
-Unless additional preconditioners are used~\cite{contopanagos-2002}, the EFIE and CFIE suffer from what is known as \emph{low-frequency dense-mesh breakdown} due to the division by $\omega$ in the scalar potential term.
-This can be circumvented by explicitly invoking the consistency condition $\nabla \cdot \bJ = i\omega \rho$ (which is implied by Maxwell's equations) to define the scalar potential as $\varphi = \cS_k \rho$.
-Additional boundary conditions must be added because of the addition of an extra unknown, but this is straightforward.
-See~\cite{taskinen-2006,vico_2016,vico-2013} for various \emph{charge-current formulations} of scattering problems.
-However, as discussed in the introduction, another form of low-frequency breakdown occurs in Maxwell's equations: \emph{topological low-frequency breakdown}~\cite{EpGr}.
-This form of breakdown is characterized by ill-conditioned, or mathematically non-invertible, integral equations as $\omega \to 0$.
-The generalized Debye source representation of Maxwell's fields is one of only two representations which overcomes both dense-mesh and topological low-frequency breakdown~\cite{EpGr, EpGrOn}.
-(The other formulation being the Decoupled Potential Integral Equation (DPIE)~\cite{vico_2016}.)
-In current and charge free regions, after suitable scaling the time-harmonic Maxwell equations~\eqref{eq_maxwell} can be rewritten as
+so that $\nabla \cdot \bcA = i\omega\epsilon\mu\varphi$.
+In the case of the perfect electric conductor, using these representations yields the Electric Field Integral Equation (EFIE) by enforcing the condition that the tangential electric field vanishes.
+The Magnetic Field Integral Equation (MFIE) is derived from the fact that the tangential magnetic field must equal the surface current $\bcJ$.
+By taking linear combinations of these equations, one can derive various Combined Field Integral Equations (CFIE)~\cite{colton_kress} to avoid spurious resonances.
+However, unless additional preconditioners are used~\cite{contopanagos-2002}, the EFIE and CFIE suffer from what is known as \emph{dense-mesh low-frequency breakdown} due to the division by $\omega$ in the scalar potential term, leading to catastrophic cancellation.
+This can be circumvented by introducing electric charge as an additional variable, subject to the consistency condition $\nabla \cdot \bcJ = i\omega \rho$, which is implied by Maxwell's equations~\eqref{eq_maxwell}.
+In that case, we define the scalar potential as $\varphi = \cS_k \rho/\epsilon$.
+Here, $\cS_k$ denotes the single-layer potential operator, as in~\eqref{eq_pots}.
+Additional boundary conditions must be added because of the extra unknown, but this is straightforward.
+(See~\cite{taskinen-2006,vico_2016,vico-2013} for various \emph{charge-current formulations} of scattering problems.)
+However, as noted in the introduction, the second form of low-frequency breakdown occurs in Maxwell's equations, which we refer to as \emph{topological low-frequency breakdown}~\cite{EpGr}.
+This form of breakdown is characterized by increased ill-conditioning as $\omega \to 0$, with a singular limit in the static case.
+The generalized Debye source representation of Maxwellian fields overcomes both, by taking the genus into account and by using scalar variables rather than currents to avoid catastrophic cancellation~\cite{EpGr, EpGrOn}.
+(An alternative robust formulation is the Decoupled Potential Integral Equation (DPIE)~\cite{vico_2016}, which results in separate integral equations for $\bcA$ and $\varphi$.)

-where, as before, $k=\sqrt{\epsilon}{\mu} \omega$.
-The generalized Debye source representation is a full potential/anti-potential, non-physical representation given by:
+For charge- and current-free regions with piecewise constant material parameters $\epsilon$, $\mu$, a simple re-scaling of the equations~\eqref{eq_maxwell} is useful to reduce the dependency to only a single parameter~$k$.
+To this end, we define